 The LiLa Knowledge Base

-You can explore the LiLa Knowledge Base in one of two ways
+You can explore the LiLa Knowledge Base in one of three ways

 Classical and Italian Philologist specialising in lexicography.
 Works on the refinement and extension of the Latin WordNet.